Rhodium Plated Sterling Silver – A Quick Guide

 When sterling silver is rhodium plated, the durability of the jewelry is increased.
 Rhodium is a hard metal unlike silver which is quite soft.
 Rhodium plating reduces the likelihood of the piece gaining scratches, making the piece more resistant to scratches.

-The Downside of Rhodium Plating
+Disadvantages of Rhodium Plating

 Rhodium plating is permanent but like all types of plating, it tends to flake off over time due to exposure and wear and tear.
 As a result, rhodium plated sterling silver jewelry may require re-plating after a while, often every 2 years or so.
 For less exposed jewelry such as earrings or necklaces, replating may only be required about once in 10 years.